It was a Tuesday around 6:50 p.m. when shots rang out across Boston Common.

 Reporting consumed my personality and the newsroom became my family.
 For the past three years, I’ve known nothing else but writing the first draft of Emerson’s history and eventually directing the larger coverage of the Boston institution.

 There are many people who I can thank for helping me along the way, starting with Hagan.
 Riane Roldan would help finetune my news sense.
-Stephanie Purifoy would always walk me back from a cliff during tense situations.
+Parker Purifoy would always walk me back from a cliff during tense situations.
 Doug Struck and Mark Leccesse would set my head straight after I fucked up.
 And, of course, Dylan Rossiter always pushed me to innovate our small, unrelenting newsroom.

 Without these people, I’d be nowhere.

 Starting with a “straight pride parade,” to the deaths of two beloved community members, followed by the potential Marlboro College announcement, and eventually, a deadly respiratory virus that tanked the spring 2020 semester, this editorship has been marked with stress and nonstop work.
 I’ve made some fairly shitty decisions over the course of my short tenure and I hope I’ve made some good ones — only time will tell.